 These can last from a few seconds to up to 20 minutes, often bathing the sufferer in sweat.

 Because this tactic is actually pretty effective at cooling, after the heat passes, chill can set in, and voilà!
 You get to be uncomfortable for a little longer in the other direction.

 Disruptive and unpleasant during the day, hot flashes can be even worse at night.
 They’re often bad enough to wake a woman from sleep and even require a change of pajamas or bedding to get comfortable again.
 Until the next one strikes.

-The innovative Embr Wave device is helping a lot of women have better nights.
+The innovative Embr Wave device is helping a lot of women have better nights (read our Embr Wave review).
 The Embr Wave is a bracelet women wear that allows them to control a sensation of heat or coolness on the temperature-sensitive skin of the wrist.

 It works because the thermoreceptors in the wrist send powerful signals to the brain.
 Think about when your feet are cold: maybe the rest of your body is warm, but the discomfort of your feet probably overrides all the other sensations, making you feel cold all over.
 The Embr Wave does much the same, only it uses its power for good, signaling to your brain that you’re comfortably warm or comfortably cool.